Oluwamayowa Amusat, Ph.D.

 About me

-I am an experienced Computational Systems Research Engineer in the Scientific Data Division at Berkeley Lab.
+I am an experienced Computational Research Scientist in the Scientific Data Division at Berkeley Lab.

 Previously, I was a post-doctoral research scholar in the Computational Research Division(CRD) where I worked on a number of energy and water-related projects under the supervision of Dan Gunter at Berkeley Lab.
 I have a Masters degree in Advanced Chemical Engineering from the University of Leeds, and a PhD. in Chemical Engineering from University College London (UCL) , where I worked under the supervision of Professor Eric S. Fraga and Professor Paul Shearing in the Product and Process Systems Engineering (PPSE) research group.